vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 Supplement consumption can be resumed in the meal I have immediately after the blood test, or the next day.

+### Packing / prep reminder for the night before the blood test

+Since blood tests are relatively early in the morning, anything I need to get ready for them should ideally be handled the previous night, so that even if I'm in a rush I don't miss doing it.
+This includes any planning for additional things I hope to do in the trip after the blood test.

 ### Review diet in the context of the blood tests to see if any temporary dietary restrictions are needed

 For most blood tests, no dietary restrictions are needed (other than